sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Subtle | Poor Man's CI](https://www.subtle.press/course/poor-mans-ci) : Learn how continuous integration platforms work under the hood, by building one of your own on top of git with Node.js
 - [TCP/IP Illustrated Series](https://en.wikipedia.org/wiki/TCP/IP_Illustrated)
 - [The Bash Guide](http://guide.bash.academy) : A very good guide for learning the Bash Shell
-- [The Descent to C](https://www.chiark.greenend.org.uk/~sgtatham/cdescent/) : for those moving to C from some higher programming language like Java or Python.
+- [The Descent to C](https://www.chiark.greenend.org.uk/~sgtatham/cdescent/) : For those moving to C from some higher programming language like Java or Python.
 - [The Linux Command Line: A Complete Introduction](https://www.amazon.com/Linux-Command-Line-Complete-Introduction/dp/1593273894)
 - [The Unix Programming Environment](http://product.half.ebay.com/The-UNIX-Programming-Environment-by-Brian-W-Kernighan-and-Rob-Pike-1983-Other/54385&tg=info)
 - [TopCoder Tutorials](https://www.topcoder.com/community/data-science/data-science-tutorials/)